CONDITIONS

 Hormonal contraception to suppress ovulation and stabilise hormone levels

-SSRIs (antidepressants) — often used only during the luteal phase, or continuously
+SSRIs (antidepressants) — often used only during the luteal phase or continuously* CBT to support mood and coping

 Oestrogen therapy (in some cases), combined with a progestogen to protect the womb